Annual report for local government activities under the Food Act 2006

 5. a facility whose principal activity is processing ready-for-consumption food that includes potentially hazardous food, for delivery by a delivered meals organisation to six or more persons at a time.

-The compliance rate for relevant food businesses to have a food safety program has been steadily increasing since 2012 and during this reporting period there was a 99% compliance rate.
+The compliance rate for relevant food businesses to have a food safety program has been consistently high, reaching 99% compliance in 2021-22 and 2022-23.

 Local governments inspect licensed food businesses to assess compliance with the Food Act, the Food Safety Standards (Chapter 3 of the Food Standards Code) and the licence conditions of the food businesses.
 The Food Act does not specify the frequency of inspections.